 Build Table Heat Map in Power BI

-One more new addition to heat map category is building “Table Heat Map”.
-This is also not a built-in tool, so need to download from the web.
+One more new addition to the heat map category is building “Table Heat Map.”
+This is also not a built-in tool, so you need to download it from the web.

-- Click on Add and this will be imported to Power BI visuals category and we can see this under visualization list.
+- Click on Add, and this will be imported to the Power BI visuals category, and we can see this under the visualization list.

 - Now we need to drag and drop columns to respective fields.
 Drag and drop “City” to “Category” field and “Sales” to “Y” field.